Fundraising

 Door to door fundraising frequently involves a hand-held collection box.

 Fundraising or fund-raising is the process of seeking and gathering voluntary financial contributions by engaging individuals, businesses, charitable foundations, or governmental agencies.
-Although fundraising typically refers to efforts to gather money for non-profit organizations, it is sometimes used to refer to the identification and solicitation of investors or other sources of capital for for-profit enterprises.
+Although fundraising typically refers to efforts to gather money for nonprofit organizations, it is sometimes used to refer to the identification and solicitation of investors or other sources of capital for for-profit enterprises.

 Traditionally, fundraising has consisted mostly of asking for donations through face-to-face fundraising, such as door-knocking.
 In recent years, though, new forms such as online fundraising or grassroots fundraising have emerged.